-We have longer 40-minute appointment times (compared with an industry standard 20 minutes) and provide only the latest in evidence based treatments.
+We have longer 30-minute appointment times (compared with an industry standard 20 minutes) and provide only the latest in evidence based treatments.
 Your treatment will commonly involve joint mobilisations, therapeutic massage and dry needling.
-We also believe in getting to the root of your aches and pains and provide expert exercise rehabilitation to prevent your injuries from returning.
+Once your pain has been alleviated, we also provide expert exercise rehabilitation to prevent this injury from returning.

 We have two main locations.
 Our main clinic is based in the Gateway Centre in the Westfield Booragoon complex.
 This brand new clinic is equipped with state of art treatment rooms, a fully equipped rehabilitation gymnasium in a central and convenient location.